Vision Systems

 Character Inspection and Barcode Reading

-Ensuring that these characters are validated is necessary for quality control.
-From providing accurate expiration dates or guaranteeing the model information or code is up to date for manufacturers to trace the product down the supply chain.
+Ensuring that these characters are validated is necessary for quality control, as it provides accurate expiration dates and guarantees that the model information and code are up to date for manufacturers to trace the product throughout the supply chain.

 Measurements/Dimensions